-Joal Hill, JD, MPH, PhD is director of clinical services at the Park Ridge Center for Health, Faith, and Ethics in Chicago and is completing her doctorate in medical ethics at the University of Texas Medical Branch, Institute for the Medical Humanities in Galveston.
+Joal Hill, JD, MPH is the senior ethics consultant, director of research, and chair of Advocate IRBs at the Park Ridge Center for Health, Faith, and Ethics in Chicago.

 The people and events in this case are fictional.
 Resemblance to real events or to names of people, living or dead, is entirely coincidental.
 The viewpoints expressed on this site are those of the authors and do not necessarily reflect the views and policies of the AMA.